saddamarbaa/data-structures-and-algorithms/README.md

 #  Data Structures & Algorithms
 I made this repository to post my C and C++ code and document my progress while Learning Data Structures and Algorithms Concepts

-#  Algorithms & data structures include
+#  Data Structures AND Algorithms Include

-# Arrays in Data Structure
+# Arrays Data Structure

 A one-dimensional array (or single dimension array)